Skip to main content

 Yes, you can host more than one Fellow either concurrently or subsequently.

-Hosts should have expertise in disability inclusion policy or practice.
-They should be able to provide a working environment as well as supervision and mentorship in a specialized area related to inclusive civic engagement for four weeks.
+Hosts should have expertise in disability policy or practice.
+They should be able to provide a working environment as well as supervision and mentorship in a specialized area related to civic engagement for people with disabilities for four weeks.

-As a host, you gain access to valuable expertise, cross-cultural dialogue, and new collaborative opportunities.
+As a host, you gain access to valuable expertise, meaningful dialogue, and new collaborative opportunities.
 Benefits include:

-- International Expertise: Benefit from the Fellow’s valuable skills and expertise.
+• International Expertise: Benefit from the Fellow’s valuable skills and knowledge.

-- Diversity: Engage in cross-cultural dialogue and knowledge exchange, fostering mutual understanding.
+• Knowledge Exchange: Engage in meaningful dialogue and share expertise, fostering mutual understanding.

-- Driving Global Change: Influence disability-inclusive civic engagement on a global scale, making a lasting impact.
+• Driving Global Change: Influence civic engagement on a global scale, making a lasting impact.

 As a host, you play a crucial role in shaping the Fellow’s exchange experience.
 Your responsibilities include:

-- Learning Environment: Provide in-person supervision, training, and valuable work experiences that enhance the Fellow’s knowledge of inclusive civic engagement.
+• Learning Environment: Provide in-person supervision, training, and valuable work experiences that enhance the Fellow’s knowledge of civic engagement for people with disabilities.

 Once we have matched Fellows and hosts, program staff will initiate and co-facilitate (if needed) a series of virtual meetings for each Fellow-host team.
 The purpose is for both parties to get to know each other and to work collaboratively on the Fellow’s Fellowship schedule.